 General Remarks

-The subjects form part of an established residential development of similar style properties situated within the Muirtown are situation is fairly convenient for local shopping, educational and transport facilities. a of Inverness.
-The
+The subjects form part of an established residential development of similar style properties situated within the Ballifeary area of Inverness.
+The situation is fairly convenient for local shopping, educational and transport facilities.

-The exact extent of garden grounds should be ascertained by reference to the title deeds.
+The exact extent of garden ground sho uld be ascertained by reference e to the Title Deeds S.

-The garage has been converted and it should be confirmed that all necessary permissions have been obtained.
+Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction of repair and maintenance are required. on but some works
+At the time of inspection the property w of repair and maintenance are required enerally consistent t with its age and type of constr uctio n but some works

 Essential Repairs

-None.
+None - subject to a satisfactory timber/o lamp report.

 Estimated cost of essential repairs N/A

 Retention recommended?
+Yes X No

 Retention amount N/A

-Comment on Mortgageability
+Comment on Mortgageabilit /

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lendin ng criteria of any mortgage prov rider.

 Valuation

-005 000

-Market value in present condition £ Market value on completion of essential repairs £ 225,000
+Market value in present condition £ 235,000

+Market value on completion of essential repairs £
-Insurance reinstatement value 210,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary?
 Yes X No